OCA/stock-logistics-barcode/product_barcode_generator/README.rst

 This module will add a function which leads to an automatic generation of EAN13 for products

-You will have to define the company default value (6 firsts number of EAN13) then the 6 next number the sequence.
+You will have to define the company default value (6 first numbers of EAN13) then the 6 next numbers of the sequence.

 The 13rd is the control digit of the EAN13, this will be automatically computed.